 - It IS legally possible to arrest someone who is already sectioned under the MHA

-- It is sometimes necessary to prosecute people who are mentally ill in order to secure opportunities available under Part III MHA.
+- It is sometimes necessary to prosecute people who are seriously mentally ill in order to secure opportunities available under Part III MHA.

 - MORE INFORMATION ON THE PROSECUTION OF OFFENDERS